View FREE Lessons!

 The profit motive is not limited to businesses.
 Individuals strive to improve their well-being.
 They must receive something in return for the time and skills they offer and choose to work for the company that offers the best package, including monetary compensation, employee benefits, and the work environment.
 Many companies have profit-sharing plans, where employees share in the company’s profits.
 The objective is to provide an incentive for every employee to work together and harder because every employee has a vested interest in the company’s success.

 Capitalism refers to the private ownership of capital or businesses.
 The profit motive exists because individuals and corporations have a private interest in a company.
-Private investors own most of American enterprise.
+Private investors own most American enterprises.
 Individuals are free to risk their money and efforts by starting a business.
 They are also free to seek better employment opportunities.
 Capitalism works best in a market economy where businesses strive to interpret the market forces, so they can furnish desired goods and services efficiently in order to earn large profits.

 Does the profit motive offer a sufficient incentive for companies to supply all the goods and services the public needs and wants?
 No. Some goods and services are not well suited to be provided by companies seeking a profit.
 Most of these services are offered by the government.
 For example, who would pay for the military if the government did not provide it?
 Recognizing few individuals would pay, it is very unlikely a business would profit from furnishing a military.
-There are many companies who profit from the production of weapons, but their largest customers are probably governments.
-Economists also agree that police, fire, and judicial protection are best supplied by the government and not profit seeking companies.
+There are many companies that profit from the production of weapons, but their largest customers are probably governments.
+Economists also agree that police, fire, and judicial protection are best supplied by the government and not profit-seeking companies.
 However, it is important to note these services are funded with taxes.
-Profit seeking companies pay the taxes directly as with a corporate tax, or indirectly through individuals working for these companies who pay a personal income tax.
+Profit-seeking companies pay the taxes directly as with a corporate tax, or indirectly through individuals working for these companies who pay a personal income tax.
 After all, in the long run every employee’s job depends on the company’s profitability.

 Dig Deeper With These Free Lessons: